Anže Kopitar

-Anže Kopitar (/sl/, born 24 August 1987) is a Slovenian professional ice hockey player who is a centre and captain for the Los Angeles Kings of the National Hockey League (NHL).
-The 11th overall pick in the 2005 NHL entry draft, Kopitar became the first Slovene to play in the NHL upon making his debut in 2006.
-Kopitar has spent his entire NHL career with the Kings, has led the team in scoring in all but four seasons and is second in franchise history in points, third in goals, and first in assists.
+Anže Kopitar (/sl/, born 24 August 1987) is a Slovenian former professional ice hockey player.
+Kopitar played as a centre and spent his entire 20-season NHL career with the Los Angeles Kings of the National Hockey League (NHL).
+The 11th overall pick in the 2005 NHL entry draft, Kopitar became the first Slovenian to play in the NHL upon making his debut in 2006.
+Kopitar led the Kings team in scoring in all but four seasons and is first in franchise history in points, third in goals, and first in assists.
 He scored his 1,000th career point in 2021.
 Following the 2015–16 season, he was named the Kings' captain.
-Noted for both his offensive and defensive play, Kopitar was awarded the Frank J. Selke Trophy as the best defensive forward in the NHL in 2016 and 2018 while also being a finalist in 2014 and 2015, as well as the Lady Byng Memorial Trophy for gentlemanly play in 2016, 2023 and 2025 while also being a finalist in 2015.
+Noted for both his offensive and defensive play, Kopitar was awarded the Frank J. Selke Trophy as the best defensive forward in the NHL in 2016 and 2018 while also being a finalist in 2014 and 2015, as well as the Lady Byng Memorial Trophy for gentlemanly play in 2016, 2023 and 2025 while also being a finalist in 2015 and 2026.
 He was also a finalist for the Hart Memorial Trophy in 2018.

 Kopitar played junior hockey for his hometown team HK Acroni Jesenice before moving to Sweden at age 16 to play in a more competitive league.
 He spent one season with the junior teams of the Södertälje SK organization, and then with the senior team of the top-level Elitserien.
 He moved to North America to join the Kings in 2006, one year after he was drafted, and finished fourth in the Calder Memorial Trophy voting for the league's top rookie.
 Kopitar's offensive talent was immediately apparent while his defensive style developed in later seasons and he has become recognized for his two-way play.
 Praised as one of the best players in the NHL, Kopitar won the Stanley Cup with the Kings in 2012 and 2014, leading the playoffs in points on both occasions (tied with teammate Dustin Brown in 2012).
-Internationally, Kopitar has represented the Slovenian national team in several junior and senior tournaments, as well as at the 2014 Winter Olympics in Sochi.
+Internationally, Kopitar represented the Slovenian national team in several junior and senior tournaments, as well as at the 2014 Winter Olympics in Sochi.
 He also played for Team Europe at the 2016 World Cup of Hockey.